Rkomi: 2021–present: Taxi Driver, Sanremo Festival and No Stress

+In December 2021, Rkomi published the collaboration La coda del diavolo with Elodie, which peaked at number one on the Italian singles chart.
+The same month Rkomi participation in the Sanremo Music Festival 2022 with the song "Insuperabile", where it placed 17th in the grand final.
+The songs were included in the reissue of Taxi Driver +.
+In February 2022 he collaborated with Elisa on the song Quello che manca from the singer studio album Ritorno al futuro/Back to the Future.

+In July 2023 Rkomi released the collaborative album No Stress with Irama.

+In December 2024, Rkomi was announced as one of the participants in the Sanremo Music Festival 2025.
+He placed 28th with the song "Il ritmo delle cose".

 Style and influences

 Although the rapper's first songs belong to pure rap and do not include other genres, Rkomi proposed himself as an exponent of indie rap.
 The album Io in terra has often been considered as an example of hip-hop influenced by the genres of prog, funk and others, because of the original and innovative bases (in addition to the drums, the electric bass, guitar and trumpet appear).
 With Ossigeno - EP, Rkomi began to approach a more funk and pop version of rap, establishing a new musical dimension with the album Dove gli occhi non arrivano, characterized by purely pop sharing.

-Rkomi's work was influenced by such indie artistes as Saint PHNX, Gorillaz and Twenty One Pilots.
+Rkomi's work was influenced by such indie artists as Saint PHNX, Gorillaz and Twenty One Pilots.
 As for hip-hop, the rapper's work was influenced by Italian artists Noyz Narcos, Marracash, Fabri Fibra, Gué Pequeno, and such foreign artistes as German rapper Cro, French rapper Lomepal and American rappers Tyler, the Creator, Chance the Rapper and Kendrick Lamar.